Deltares/D-EcoImpact/docs/development.md

 ### Tester:
 1. Change issue status from "in test" to "being tested".
 This should make you the assignee.

-1. (For a bug) -> Checkout the main branch and try to reproduce the issue.
+1. For a bug or improvement, check out the main branch and try to reproduce the issue or to get familiar with the previous functionality.

-1. Change your local checkout to the development branch (from which pull-request was created).
+1. Change your local check-out to the development branch (from which the pull-request was created).

-1. Test the new functionality or bug fix by running the main script from python in a clean python environment.
+1. Test now the new functionality or bug fix by running the main script from python in a clean python environment.

+1. Try to think of situations or conditions that may have been forgotten to implement properly, and test these as well.

-1. Add comment in the issue with the findings (ok or not because ....).
+1. Add comments in the issue with your findings (ok or not because ...).
+Describe enough in detail so that other people can easily reproduce any problems found.
+If needed, provide any required (additioonal) data.

-1. Move the issue in Jira to the corresponding new state:
+1. Move the issue in Jira to the new corresponding state:
-    * Test ok -> _Merge_
-    * Not ok -> _To do_
+    * If the test is ok, to _Merge_.
+    * If the test is not ok, move to _To do_.

 ### If test is succesful